 Widening the candidate sourcing process to connect with and attract individuals of varying race, gender, age, ability, veteran status, and ethnicity leads to finding candidates who have unique perspectives, experiences, and opinions—and who will be able to drive a company’s culture forward instead of simply maintaining it.

 Ina Dwyer, a leader in DEI at Vaco, emphasizes the importance of adopting an approach that incorporates both culture fit and culture add:

 “A focus on ‘culture add’ results in hiring optimal talent and ensuring companies foster an inclusive environment.
 With ‘culture add’ in mind, an underrepresented perspective becomes more important to an organization and results in hiring employees who bring something different to the company that doesn’t currently exist.
 People will be identified who align with the company’s values and bring the aspect of diversity that positively impacts the company.
 The choice is not necessarily between a focus on ‘culture fit’ or ‘culture add’…the choice is to adopt both or remain with the constraints of a ‘culture fit’ mentality.”

 When it comes to diversity and inclusion in company culture, changing the narrative means being open to vulnerable, honest conversations.
 These conversations can be challenging, but the first step to improvement is acknowledging that there’s room to improve.
 And the discussion of “Culture Add” in the interview process as an evaluative framework helps put these discussions into an operational framework that comports with standard hiring best practices.

 Vaco promotes the continuous development of an inclusive, diverse, and equitable environment.
 Looking for diverse talent to add to your inclusive team?
 Contact Vaco—we’d be honored to join your journey.

-Farah Hottle is a Talent Acquisition Leader and Diversity & Inclusion Advocate at Vaco.
+Farah Hottle is Senior Director of Diversity & Inclusion at Vaco.